Synerise/ios-sdk/README.md

 ## Debug logs

-You can enable debug logs for SyneriseSDK modules, such as: Tracker, Client, Profile and Injector.
+You can enable debug logs for SyneriseSDK modules, such as Tracker, Client, Profile and Injector.
-It is not recommended to use debug mode in release version of your app.
+It is not recommended to use debug mode in a release version of your app.

 - Tracker: you can receive some simple logs about sending events (like success, failure etc.) by enabling debug mode, which is disabled by default.
 - Profile: you can receive some simple logs about profile actions (like registration etc.) by enabling debug mode, which is disabled by default.